SGA 18-Hole "Open Day" events

 How to play an SGA Open Day

-To play in an SGA 18-hole event, simply email, phone or text your entry to the Tour Manager in your State.
+To play in an SGA 18-hole event, simply register via our Golf Genius system, or email, or phone your entry to the Tour Manager in your State.

 If it is your first event, please provide your GOLF Link number (if you have one).